Thoracic disc prolapse

 - Lower body muscle weakness

-Should the diagnosis reveal a thoracic prolapsed disc – or even a prolapsed lumbar disc (in the lower back) or a prolapsed cervical disc (in the neck) – the symptoms ordinarily can be managed through non-surgical, or conservative, treatment.
-This can include physical therapy, exercise, rest, pain medication, and chiropractic manipulation.
-If chronic pain persists even after weeks or months of conservative treatment, a doctor might suggest surgery as an option.
+If your doctor diagnoses you with a thoracic prolapsed disc — or even a prolapsed lumbar disc (in the lower back) or a prolapsed cervical disc (in the neck) — the symptoms can often be managed through nonsurgical treatment.
+This can include: